-Theory: Identify what theory you would use to work with this client and how it would look.
+Theory: Identify what theory you would use to work with this client and briefly explain how it would look.
 Remember the theory used must be appropriate (including culturally) for the client and presenting problem.

 Cultural considerations: Identify what cultural considerations are important to consider when working with the client.
-Cultural includes race/ethnicity, gender, sexual orientation, age, disability, class status (SES), religion or spirituality, language, citizenship, or beliefs/values.
+Remember, culture includes race/ethnicity, gender, sexual orientation, age, disability, socioeconomic status (SES), religion or spirituality, language, citizenship, or beliefs/values.

-\I will have a space for students to include if any additional actions need to be taken or resources to help this client (e.g., report to Child Protective Services, etc.).
+\I will have a space for students to include if any additional actions need to be taken or resources to help this client (e.g., report to Child Protective Services, referral to a local food bank, etc.).

-(4) DSM Debate (50 points) Due January 29, 2023 at 11: 59 pm
+(4) DSM Debate (50 points) Due January 28, 2024 at 11: 59 pm